 Parallel Compression (return effect)

-This is a great way to “glue” elements together.
+This is a great way to “glue” the elements together.
 By busing multiple tracks to a channel with a compressor on it, you are forcing them to move and change together; thus, creating the illusion of a tighter performance.
-Group compression is great for mending sloppy ensemble performances and making multiple drum samples sound like they’re being played by one person.
+Group compression is great for mending sloppy ensemble performances and making multiple drum samples sound like one person is playing them.

 Brick Wall Compression